High-Performance Rear Differential Mounting & Chain Tensioner

 3. Mechanical Design & Eccentric Tensioning

 The primary design challenge was maintaining axle parallelism while allowing for chain stretch adjustment.
-A static mounting hole would not suffice.
+A static mounting hole would not suffice since chain tension adjustment is needed.

 Deformation and reaction forces of the left mount.